shashwatssp/Fast7/README.md

-# Dash ⚡
+# fast7 ⚡

-**Launch Your Restaurant Online in Minutes!**
+**Launch Your Restaurant Online in 7 Minutes!**

-Dash is a React application designed to help restaurant owners create stunning websites for their businesses in under 10 minutes.
+fast7 is a React application designed to help restaurant owners create stunning websites for their businesses in under 10 minutes.
 With a clean UI and mobile-first design, Dash makes it easy to establish an online presence.

 ---